C418

-Daniel Rosenfeld (born 9 May 1989), known professionally as C418 (pronounced "See-Four-Eighteen"), is a German musician, composer and producer.
-Known for his minimalistic ambient work, he rose to fame as the original composer and sound designer for the sandbox video game Minecraft (2011).
+Daniel Rosenfeld (born 9 May 1989), known professionally as C418 (pronounced "see four eighteen"), is a German composer and record producer.
+Known for his minimalistic ambient work, he rose to fame as the original composer and sound designer for the 2011 sandbox video game Minecraft.
 Acclaimed for its nostalgic value and relaxing quality, his music for the game is considered one of the greatest video game soundtracks ever composed.

 Rosenfeld was first introduced to music production by his brother Harry, and took it up as a hobby.
 He met game developer Markus Persson on the online forum TIGSource, and became the sound designer and composer for Persson's project Minecraft.
 Rosenfeld released the soundtrack albums Volume Alpha (2011) and Volume Beta (2013) for the game, and scored the documentary Minecraft: The Story of Mojang with the album One (2012).
 He released the album 148 (2015), wrote and produced the theme for Beyond Stranger Things, and released Dief (both 2017).

-While a completed third Minecraft album has not emerged due to disagreements with Mojang owner Microsoft, Rosenfeld released the studio album Excursions (2018) and scored the Steam release of Cookie Clicker (2021).
+While a third Minecraft album has not emerged, Rosenfeld released the studio album Excursions (2018) and scored the Steam release of Cookie Clicker (2021).
 Rosenfeld co-founded the independent video game studio Ivy Road with developers Davey Wreden and Karla Zimonja.
 He composed the soundtrack for their first game, Wanderstop (2025).
 In August 2023, he was ranked at #1 on Billboard magazine's emerging artists chart.

 Biography

 Rosenfeld was born in East Germany in 1989.
 His father was a goldsmith, and his family had a musical background before they pursued other careers.
 He learned to create music on early versions of Schism Tracker (a popular clone of Impulse Tracker) and Ableton Live in the early 2000s, both rudimentary tools at the time.
-It was his brother, Harry Rosenfeld, who introduced him to music composition through Impulse Tracker, commenting that "even an idiot" can successfully create music with it.
+It was his brother, Harry Rosenfeld, who introduced him to music composition through Ableton, commenting that "even an idiot" can successfully create music with it.
 His brother was also known as C818, from which he chose the name C418, claiming that the name is "really cryptic and doesn't actually mean anything."
 Rosenfeld has also stated that he was "mediocre at school," but learning basic music theory and English came easy to him.